 The charge for motor tax for a new car is based on the car's CO2 emissions and on engine size for other vehicles.
 Some vehicles are exempt.
 Read more about the requirement for motor tax here.

-Until December 2015, a grant scheme is available for battery-powered electric vehicles (BEV) and plug-in hybrids meeting specific standards.
+A grant scheme is available for battery-powered electric vehicles (BEV) and plug-in hybrids meeting specific standards.
 The grant level applicable depends on the List Price of the vehicle.
 The maximum grant is €5,000.
 There is no grant for vehicles with a List Price of less than €14,000.

 The grant is provided to the dealer and the benefit is passed on to you as a price reduction on the vehicle.
 Further information on the grant scheme is available on the website of the Sustainable Energy Authority of Ireland (SEAI).